hiten1010/Dating-Blockchain/README.md

-# DecentralMatch - Decentralized Dating Platform
+# VeraLove - Decentralized Dating Platform

 A modern dating application built with decentralized identity and encrypted data storage using Verida protocol.